simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

 For more information on how to create and use `.dockerignore` files, you can refer to the [official Docker documentation](https://docs.docker.com/engine/reference/builder/#dockerignore-file).

-Incorporating **Docker Image Optimization** techniques, such as using `.dockerignore` files, is crucial for creating efficient and streamlined Docker containers.
+Incorporating **Docker Image Optimization** techniques, such as using `.dockerignore` files, is crucial for creating efficient and simplified Docker containers.

 ______

 ### Docker Image Optimization: Use the docker-slim Tool

 In the world of **Docker Image Optimization**, the `docker-slim` tool emerges as a potent solution.
 This tool operates by analyzing your application's behavior within a temporary container, pinpointing the files and folders genuinely used during runtime.
-Subsequently, `docker-slim` crafts a new single-layer image, incorporating only these crucial components.
+After that, `docker-slim` crafts a new single-layer image, incorporating only these crucial components.

 Notable advantages of `docker-slim` encompass:

 - **Extremely Compact Images**: Docker images produced by `docker-slim` are often smaller than those based on Alpine, resulting in leaner containers.
-- **Enhanced Security**: Unnecessary tools and libraries are stripped away by `docker-slim` unless explicitly mandated by your application, bolstering image security.
+- **Enhanced Security**: Unnecessary tools and libraries are stripped away by `docker-slim` unless explicitly mandated by your application, strengthen image security.
-- **Simplified Dockerfile Management**: `docker-slim` reduces reliance on other optimization techniques, streamlining Dockerfile management.
+- **Simplified Dockerfile Management**: `docker-slim` reduces reliance on other optimization techniques, simplifying Dockerfile management.

 It's imperative to exercise caution when using `docker-slim`.
 Thorough testing and configuration are essential.
 Misconfigurations may inadvertently remove files required for specific edge cases.
 To mitigate this risk, maintain explicit "preserve path" lists and use dynamic probes to ensure your application's dependencies are accurately identified.